tguild/vehicle_signal_specification/README.md

 automotive applications to communicate the state of various vehicle systems.

+A standardized vehicle signal specification allows for indiustry actor to use a common naming space for communicating vehicle state and, ultimately, allows the decoupling of the IVI stack from the underlying vehicle electrical architecture.

 The collection of signal specifications, or simply signals, is vendor independent.
 Vendor-specific extensions can be specified in a dedicated and uncontrolled branch of the signal specification tree.